 The Teaching Side of ME

 I have been teaching jazz for 11 years.
 The jazz courses I've taught include history, theory, and pedagogy.
 I'm directing one big band and two combos, along with piano/improv lessons.
-I just recently got certified by Association of College and University Educators (ACUE) on Effective Teaching Practices (YAYYYYYY).
+I earned certification from the Association of College and University Educators (ACUE) on Effective Teaching Practices Framework.
 My philosophy has changed occasionally as I gained more experience and encountered more students from different backgrounds.

 -